Gently, the tide is rising,

 - Gabriel Lightwood stops supporting his father after his father is turned into a demon by the demon pox.

 - Heterosexual Life-Partners: Will and Jem.
 So much that even though both boys love Tessa, they are willing to let the other one have her and even if Jem died after marrying Tessa, Will would never pursue Tessa as he feels it would be a betrayal to his friend.
+He ends up marrying her anyway, at least until he dies.
+Then Tessa gets the best of both worlds by marrying Jem later on as well.
+Lucky her.

 - Idiosyncratic Cover Art: All the books have busts of the main characters over a city horizon.